rux616/biraitbec-workbase-improved/README.md

 - Will only (re)build archives it needs
 - Incremental status is printed to the screen
 - Logs are generated in the `Logs` folder
-- In 'automatic mode', repack archives are detected in the `Repack7z` folder and automatically extracted
+- In 'Standard' mode, repack archives are detected in the `Repack7z` folder and automatically extracted
 - Original BA2 archives can be used directly from the Fallout 4 Data folder
-- Verifies the repack archives via SHA256 hash
+- Verifies the repack archives, original BA2 archives, and patched BA2 archives via XXH128 hash
-- Verifies the original BA2 archives via SHA256 hash
+- Optionally has an Extended Validation mode where files are validated after every step
-- Verifies the patched BA2 archives via SHA256 hash
+- Fixes known bad patched files
 - Cleans up after itself

 ([TOC](#table-of-contents))